 - If you have any of the following issues when you are planning to obtain your stool samples, talk with your doctor or nurse.
 He or she will probably tell you to wait to obtain your samples until the issue(s) have gone away.

-- Menstrual period (wait until 3 days after the bleeding has stopped)
+- Menstrual period.
+You may need to wait until 3 days after the bleeding has stopped.

 - Blood in your urine